Spoorloos/spoorloos/README.md

 ###

 <p align="left">I'm a 17-year-old software developer from the Netherlands, currently studying web development at a college in Amsterdam.
-In my free time, I enjoy game hacking as a hobby.
+In my free time, I enjoy web development, game hacking and watching videos on random programming tricks as a hobby.
 I'm passionate about programming and always excited to learn new things.</p>

 ###